 - Construction site operators must properly train workers so that accidents can be avoided.

-Workers’ Compensation Claims for Construction Accidents in Trenton NJ
+Workers’ Compensation Claims for Construction Accidents in Hamilton NJ

 If you are injured while on the job at a construction site, you may be able to file a workers’ compensation claim.
 This is in addition to a claim against a negligent third party such as a contractor or equipment manufacturer.